Jaegermeiste/DefenseAgainstTheDarkArts/Week3Writeup.md

 This is apparently normal, per the video, but frustrating.

 Based on the samples in MalwareDefense:

 Your name

 Date/Time of your “posting” (completion)

 Malware hash

 Yara signature

 Your analysis

-The first step for this analysis was examining the string witht FileInsight.
+The first step for this analysis was examining the strings with FileInsight.
 For hash 068D, a major flag that this is malware are misspelled strings like 'eXplOrER.exe'.
 For hash 0067, it apparently opens a bunch of Internet Explorer windows for several (presumably) malicious sites.
 It also contains the string 'attrib +r +s +h c:\qusla.exe >nul', which is setting an executable to read only and hidden, whihc is highly suspicious.
 For hash 4884, it is apparently LADS [https://www.securityfocus.com/tools/1251](https://www.securityfocus.com/tools/1251) and [http://www.heysoft.de/](http://www.heysoft.de/), which is an obsolete sysadmin tool.